OOXXXXOO/DARTH/README.md

 ![png](document/output_9_1.png)

+### update log：

+* Version 0.1.0 change the CLI UI & cancle the opencv requirement to simplify the install operation.

+* Version 0.0.9 Fix HTTP header bug for request url of Google mt1-mt6 resources.

+* Version 0.0.7 GDAL version limit is not friendly for user ,so i cancel the GDAL version require

+* Version 0.0.6 fix license problem & call problem the root call function has been turn back to low case

+* Version 0.0.3 Test Sucessful & Package Could be download  & install huawei obs server automatically

 ****

-Neural Network for GIS , let's fuck!
+#### Neural Network for GIS , let's fuck!

-Copyright 2020 Tom Winshare
+**Copyright 2020 Tom Winshare**

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.